kamwro/storage-calculator/README.md

 - Containers: A/B with `maxWeightKg`, `maxVolumeM3`
 - Items: few sample rows per container

-Seeding via Cargo helper (calls Backend HTTP API)
+Seeding via helper (calls Backend HTTP API)

-If you prefer to seed through the HTTP API (and verify auth + guards), use the Cargo helper:
+If you prefer to seed through the HTTP API (and verify auth + guards), use the provided script:

 ```
 # Optionally set custom backend URL and credentials (admin by default)